Simulating lossy Gaussian boson sampling with matrix product operators: Results

-We show the MPO EE scaling in the number of input squeezed modes for different photon survival scaling, estimated using both asymptotic forms and full simulations using $U(1)$ symmetry.
-Specifically, we examine photon survival scaling $N_{\text{out}}\propto N^\gamma$ with $\gamma=\frac{1}{4},\frac{1}{2},1$.
+We estimate the asymptotic MPO EE under photon survival scaling $N_{\text{out}}\propto N^\gamma$ with $\gamma=\frac{1}{4},\frac{1}{2},1$.
 To make a fair comparison against SPBS, the squeezing parameter is fixed at $r=0.88$, which averages to approximately one photon per squeezed mode.
-The wavefunction for a single squeezed mode and its corresponding output wavefunction, which are the GBS case of E.q. \ref{instate} and E.q. \ref{outstate}, are given by:
+Appendix \ref{app:asymptotic} discusses how we obtain the estimates for very large system sizes where direct MPO simulations are impractical.

-Fig. \ref{asymptotic} shows the asymptotic estimates with $n_\text{max}=8$ for large system sizes.
-Similar to what is observed in SPBS simulations, GBS shows MPO EE reduction when the loss is sufficiently high for $\gamma=\frac{1}{4}$, logarithmic scaling for $\gamma=\frac{1}{2}$, and linear scaling for $\gamma=1$ (Fig.\ref{EE_scaling} c).
+Fig. \ref{asymptotic} shows the asymptotic estimates with $n_\text{max}=8$ (maximum number of photons per density operator $\rho_j$ that is simulated, see Appendix \ref{app:asymptotic}) for large system sizes.
+Similar to what is observed in SPBS simulations, GBS shows MPO EE reduction when the loss is sufficiently high for $\gamma=\frac{1}{4}$, logarithmic scaling for $\gamma=\frac{1}{2}$, and linear scaling for $\gamma=1$.
 A similar linear increase in MPO EE with $\beta$ is also observed in all three cases.
 Further, we also show the numerical convergence of our asymptotic MPO EE estimates by increasing the cut-off of the initial maximum photon number $n_\text{max}$ for the squeezed states.